Guidelines for making an application

 In addition to the above-mentioned, the research proposals for work groups or institutions should include:

-• Names of participating researchers
+• The names of participating researchers

 The work plan should include: